kiteco/jupyterlab-kite/README.md

 Kite can show you documentation for the symbols in your code in the separate Copilot application.

+To do so, open Kite's Copilot (visit the URL kite://home in your browser), ensure that the button labeled "Click for docs to follow cursor" in the upper right corner is enabled, and then simply position your cursor over a symbol.

 ![Copilot](https://www.dropbox.com/s/tk4b7pkfotge1go/copilot_small.png?raw=1)

-To do so, open Kite's Copilot, ensure that the button labeled "Click for docs to follow cursor" in the upper right corner is enabled, and then simply position your cursor over a symbol.

-To open Kite's Copilot, visit the URL kite://home in your browser.

 ### Commands